Inorganic and organic Hg cycling in ocean & atmosphere

 I use the GEOS-Chem model to improve our understanding of mercury dynamics in the ocean and atmosphere with a focus on air-sea exchange.

-the surface ocean module of the GEOS-Chem mercury model and I am currently working on implementing methylated mercury species in the model.
+I improved the representation of inorganic seawater mercury cycling in the GEOS-Chem mercury model.
+I am currently working on implementing methylated mercury cycling in the model.
 This is done with a focus on the Arctic and the possible effect of global change.

-I recently went on my first research cruise to the Pacific Ocean.
-I use these data, recent data from cruises in the West Atlantic ocean as well as cruise data ensembles from the last 40 years to explore spatial, seasonal and decadal trends in Hg in the surface ocean and marine boundary layer.
+I use Hg cruise data collected by myself and others to explore spatial, seasonal, and decadal trends in Hg in the surface ocean and marine boundary layer.
 This work is done together with Elsie Sunderland, Daniel Jacob and Robert Mason

 Hg and Br chemistry in DEHM (2011-2013)

-I worked on updating the Danish Eulerian Hemispheric Model (DEHM) with secondary Hg emissions (snow, biomass burning, ocean evasion) in order to improve the simulation of mercury dynamics in the troposphere with a focus on the Arctic.
-Sissal Erenbjerg (MSc. student) has continued this work by implementing halogen chemistry in the Arctic and looking at the effect on Hg and ozone.
-Sissal is supervised by Jesper Christensen (Aarhus University), Ole John Nielsen
+I updated the Danish Eulerian Hemispheric Model (DEHM) with secondary Hg emissions (snow, biomass burning, and ocean evasion) with a focus on the Arctic.
+Sissal Erenbjerg (MSc. student) continued this work and implemented halogen chemistry in the model.
+She looked at the effect on Hg and ozone.
+I co-supervised Sissal with Jesper Christensen (Aarhus University), Ole John Nielsen (University of Copenhagen).

 Part of my Ph.D. project was to analyze atmospheric Hg data from a worldwide cruise (Galathea 3 cruise).
 Hg(0) and Hg(II) were measured continuously with a Tekran 2537A mercury vapor analyzer equipped with a Tekran 1130 unit.
 Measurements were available for 114 days.
 My main Ph.D. supervisors were Henrik Skov and Marianne Glasius (Aarhus University).